mongodb/specifications/source/ocsp-support/ocsp-support.rst

 OCSP-only certificate.
 The connection will fail of course, but we are only interested in the TLS handshake and the OCSP requests that may follow.
-For example, the following connection string could be used: mongodb://valid-isrgrootx1.letsencrypt.org:443/?tls=true
+For example, the following connection string could be used:
+``mongodb://valid-isrgrootx1.letsencrypt.org:443/?tls=true``

-Run the test application and verify through packet analysis that the driver’s ClientHello message’s TLS extension section include the status\_request extension, thus indicate that the driver is advertising that it supports OCSP stapling.
+Run the test application and verify through packet analysis that the driver’s ClientHello message’s TLS extension section includes the ``status_request`` extension, thus indicating that the driver is advertising that it supports OCSP stapling.

-Note: If using `WireShark <https://www.wireshark.org/>`__ as your chosen packet analyzer, the “tls” (case-sensitive) display filter may be useful in this endeavor.
+Note: If using `WireShark <https://www.wireshark.org/>`__ as your chosen packet analyzer, the ``tls`` (case-sensitive) display filter may be useful in this endeavor.

 OCSP Caching and the optional test to ensure that the driver’s TLS library supports non-stapled OCSP